KhronosGroup/Vulkan-Guide/chapters/common_pitfalls.md

 ### Recording command buffers

 A common assumption when first learning about command buffers is that reusing them is paramount and that re-recording them every frame is costly.
-While it appear counterintuitive, there is often a greater cost in reuse than simply recording new command buffers each frame.
-The main cost is the additional complexity for managing dynamicism, frustum culling, and many other graphical effects.
+While it may appear counterintuitive, there is often a greater cost in reuse than simply recording new command buffers each frame.
+The main cost is the additional complexity for managing dynamic objects, frustum culling, and many other graphical effects.
 Many of the approaches used to reduce command buffer recording add non trivial state management or undue complexity to the rendering architecture.
 Therefore, especially in simpler situations, the cost of re-recording every frame is reasonable.
 Developers still concerned can and should profile command buffer recording to make better informed decisions about the best approach for their application.

 ### Multiple pipelines